Home » Dietary Supplements » Minerals

 Chromium supplements are promoted as being helpful in building muscle and burning fat and in helping the body use carbohydrates.
 However, this has not been conclusively proven, and some forms of chromium used for this purpose, such as chromium picolinate, have been associated with dangerous side effects.

-There is a known link between low chromium levels and increased risk of glaucoma and for this reason chromium supplementation has been recommended for some elderly patients.
+There is a known link between low chromium levels and increased risk of glaucoma and for this reason chromium has been recommended for some elderly patients.
 Women may benefit from chromium supplements after menopause, as chromium slows the loss of calcium and may help prevent bone loss.
 Antacids (including calcium carbonate) interfere with the absorption of chromium, so anyone taking antacids regularly or in large doses should consider the risk of chromium deficiency.

 Chromium’s role in influencing levels of sugar in the blood mean that chromium has a correlation with energy and mood.
 Chromium is currently being tested on its own and in combination with standard antidepressants as a treatment for mood disorders ranging from mild to more severe and treatment resistant.
 Chromium has proved very effective in initial small-scale trials.